Saadovich/Web-CountVistors/README.md

 Refer to the LICENSE file for details on the license type.

 ## Contact

-For inquiries, please use the GitHub issue tracker or contact [A.saadovich@hotmail.com].
+Should you have any questions or wish to report an issue, please do not hesitate to use the GitHub issue tracker or contact us directly at [A.saadovich@hotmail.com].

 ## Acknowledgements
+We extend our gratitude to all the resources, tutorials, and contributors that have made this project possible.
 - [Resources, tutorials, contributors]